brandongregory/dndhelp/src/dnd-in-pop-culture/final-fantasy/ff4-cecil.md

 ---
 layout: article.njk
-meta_title: "Cecil from Final Fantasy IV in DnD"
+meta_title: "How to Build Cecil from Final Fantasy IV in DnD"
 meta_description: "Cecil is a quintessential paladin, but his dark past can give him a unique angle for a DnD character."
 author: "Brandon Gregory"
 section_name: final-fantasy